SvSchmidt/linqjs/README.md

 Common tasks a JavaScript developer performs on those Collections are accessing specific indizes, checking weather or not a value is included, aggregating the values (sum, average, minimum etc.), split the Collection into parts or even grouping the values according to specific attributes.

 System.Linq in C# is a great way to deal with operations alike.
 Unfortunately, JavaScript developers don't have tools such that.
-That's why you should start using linqjs starting today.
+That's why you should start using linq.js starting today.

 ## Usage

-Let's see a (very basic) example of what is possible by querying collections using linqjs:
+Let's see a (very basic) example of what is possible by querying collections using linq.js:

 ```js
 const Collection = require('linqjs')